2025 Pre-Institute Workshops

 The purpose of the Scholar’s Academy is to: (1) promote the use of evidence-informed perspectives in teaching, learning, assessment, and improvement, (2) equip participants with the frameworks, resources, and networks to support their growth as evidence-informed professionals, and (3) encourage the dissemination of promising practices, lessons learned, and ideas for consideration, replication, or adaptation through conference presentations and articles in publication outlets.
 Participants will leave the workshop with a plan to conduct evidence-informed scholarly inquiry in their context—including Zoom-based follow-up support—with the goal leading to eventual knowledge dissemination.
 Note: There is also an afternoon Scholar’s Academy workshop, organized by the HIPs in the States Community of Practice, with an emphasis on High Impact Practices (HIPs) scholarship.

-Organizers of the Assessment Institute and Editors from such publications as Assessment Update, Research & Practice in Assessment, the Journal of Assessment and Institutional Effectiveness, and the Journal of Student Affairs Inquiry, Improvement, and Impact
+Organizers of the Assessment Institute and Editors from such publications as Assessment Update, Research & Practice in Assessment, and the Journal of Student Affairs Inquiry, Improvement, and Impact

 Audience Level: Intermediate